 Milwaukee Pedestrian Plan

-Click here to view a draft of the Milwaukee Pedestrian Plan!
+Click here to view the final draft of the Milwaukee Pedestrian Plan!

 Walking is a healthy and environmentally-friendly way to get around, so how can we make it safer, more comfortable, and more enjoyable?
 In order to answer this question, the Department of Public Works and its partners have created Milwaukee's first citywide Pedestrian Plan.
 Our team gathered input from residents about their experiences and thoughts on walking in Milwaukee.
 We also collected data about walking conditions around the City.
 Plus, we’re researched ways that other communities have created friendlier places to walk and get around.

 Based on the feedback from the community and the results of our studies, the Milwaukee Pedestrian Plan includes recommendations such as:

 - How the City can build streets to keep pedestrians safer

 - What changes will make our network of sidewalks and trails more accessible to everyone